 The internal storage on the laptop is a hearty 512 GB.
 A higher storage means you can use the tablet as a portable storage device as you move around on a shoot or when traveling.
 The SSD storage is a safe custody for your precious photos and videos.

-Just like the 12.9″ iPad Pro that we just finished reading about, the iPad 10.5 Pro also comes with multi-touch capabilities and a multi-input option.
+The iPad 10.5 Pro also comes with multi-touch capabilities and a multi-input option.
 It accepts both touch and input via Apple Pencil, allowing you to edit your images with a lot more precise control.

 - Apple iPad Pro 10.5" with Retina display (MPME2LL/A)

 - Space Gray

 The Apple 12.9″ is comparatively a larger device than the 9.7″ iPad or even the 10.5″ iPad which we discussed above.
 Compared to them this is unwieldy too.
 But mind you that even if the display is larger, it still retains the Retina display (264 ppi) which makes iPad and most other Apple devise a treat to use.
 When you are editing your photos you need this for the smooth detailing and the exceptionally good display quality.

 The device is powered by the Apple A10X 64-bit SoC (System on Chip) and is paired with a M10 Coprocessor.
 The chip consists of 6 cores which allow the system to choose the right core for the right task.
 Additionally, the GPU has a total of 12 cores.

 This iPad uses the big.Little technology as usual.

 This particular iPad comes with an internal storage of 64 GB.